ezm-dev/card-game/README.md

 # card-game
-Draw 2 cards and scoring the card based on their values.
+Draw 2 cards(you vs computer) and scoring the card based on their values.